 As a user: how do you recognise HTTPS, and what are the advantages?

 Your browser (Firefox, Edge, Chrome, Safari, etc.) will notify the presence of HTTPS with a symbol.
-This varies depending on the browser and whether or not you are surfing on a mobile device: a closed lock, green coloured text in the address bar, etc.
+This varies depending on the browser and whether or not you are surfing on a mobile device: a closed lock, the word 'secure' in the address bar, etc.

 If you open a website that does not offer HTTPS, but does ask for an interaction that should normally take place in a secure environment (entering a web form, logging in with a password, etc.), you will receive a warning.